 Language Assitance provided at no cost.

 Foothills Express operates a public deviated-fixed transportation route in Berea, Richmond, and Winchester.
-Riders are able to board the bus at any of the stops we have set up for only $1.
+Riders are able to board the bus at any of the stops we have set up for only $1.00.
 These stops include stores, apartment communities, city and county offices and businesses.
 Wheelchair assisted door-to-door service is available for no additional cost.
 Bulk passes are available.
-The deviated-fixed route will deviate for the general public with and without disabilities.
+To ride the bus, stand at a bus stop.
+Have your fare ready — Cash or Pass.
+Our driver does not make change.
+A $1.00 bus pass can be used all day for only the date it is stamped for.
+After that date, that bus pass is no longer valid.

 Expanding upon a long tradition of community partnership, Foothills’ public transit program joined with Eastern Kentucky University to serve as its campus shuttle service provider in 2013.
 The deviated-fixed route will deviate for the general public with and without disabilities.